 During the next decade and especially during the Second World War orthopaedic surgery was practised by a small number of the pioneers working especially in the main centres with a large proportion of the orthopaedic work completed in the smaller centres by the General surgeons.
 During the war years a large contingent of New Zealanders trained in orthopaedic surgery either in London at the Royal National Orthopaedic Hospital or at Oswestry in Shropshire.
-After the war these young men returned to New Zealand and swelled the the ranks of the orthopaedic fraternity.
+After the war these young men returned to New Zealand and swelled the ranks of the orthopaedic fraternity.
 The New Zealand Orthopaedic Association was formed in 1950.
 The association has been in existence ever since and has grown in structure and stature.
 One of the issues of concern then was the number of orthopaedic surgeons in smaller areas and these remain today.
 To provide a quality cover three surgeons is the bare minimum.

 One of the most important initiatives that the Association has been responsible for is working with the Royal Australasian College of Surgeons (RACS) to develop the orthopaedic training scheme.
-Training undertaken over five years for 10 trainees a year, giving a cohort of 50 trainee orthopaedic surgeons, has developed an excellent reputation where positions are keenly sought.
+Training is undertaken over five years and has an excellent reputation where positions are keenly sought.

 There is considerable debate about the number of trainees as when times are booming there are not enough Kiwi trained orthopaedic surgeons to fill all vacancies and overseas trained orthopaedic surgeons immigrate to New Zealand.
 On the other hand when times are tighter our young Fellows tell us they struggle to get a consultancy appointment.
 This debate is likely to rage back and forth as more surgeons work for longer as they are fit and healthy and their experience is high.
 Nevertheless demand for orthopaedic surgery is increasing and will continue to do so as the population ages.